Online experiment design for continuous-time systems using generalized filtering: Rank condition for filtered data

-In the next section, we will focus on an experiment design method that imposes the rank condition \eqref{rankis} by appropriate choice of the inputs.
+In the next subsection, we will focus on an experiment design method that imposes $ \rank(\bar{D})=n+m $ by appropriate choice of the inputs.
 This, in combination with Proposition~\ref{Prelation}, will lead to the desired rank condition on the \emph{filtered} data as in \eqref{rank}.